Suspension and Steering Repairs — San Jose, California

 The top purpose of a suspension system is to keep your car’s wheels in contact with the ground, which is vital for two reasons.
 First, it helps ensure a smooth ride.
 Second, it enables you to maintain control of the vehicle, especially when driving on uneven or slippery surfaces.

 Many different types of suspension systems exist, but most work by using shock absorbers and springs to absorb impact on the road.
-These systems prevent the wheels from bouncing up and down, making for a bumpy ride.
+These and other suspension components like control arms, the sway bar, and ball joints prevent the wheels from bouncing up and down, making for a bumpy ride.
 In addition, suspension systems help keep your car stable when turning corners or making sudden stops.

 Steering Systems